open5e/open5e/README.md

 grunt
 ```

 This should build the style and launch a demo page with LiveReload for you to work against.
-If you want to preview your results on the 5e page, you'll need to clean out /build file and rebuild Sphinx.
-(It doesn't recognize changes to the theme as something requiring an update in the makefile.)
+If you want to preview your results on the 5e page, you'll need to do a clean Sphinx rebuild because the Makefile doesn't recognize changes to the theme as requiring an update:

 ```shell
 cd open5e